 - Lay out objects to create a maze or tell a child to run around a tree and back, providing vigorous exercise plus mastering turns and balance.

-- Around age three, children learn to hop and are ready for the game "hopscotch," which will promote balance and strengthen leg muscles.
+- Around age 3, children learn to hop and are ready for the game "hopscotch," which will promote balance and strengthen leg muscles.

-- Around age four, kids learn to skip.
+- Around age 4, children learn to skip.
 Practice skipping with them across the yard, or work it into a game of "Follow the Leader."